-- Develop and deliver major programmes: Major programmes, such as for housing retrofit, business support and energy infrastructure upgrades, are required to deliver net zero. - Develop and deliver demonstrator projects: Demonstrator or pilot projects have a critical role to play in showing people the art of the possible and making net zero solutions tangible to people.
+- Develop and deliver major programmes: Major programmes, such as for housing retrofit, business support and energy infrastructure upgrades, are urgently required to deliver net zero.
+These are highlighted within the sector action plans. - Develop and deliver demonstrator projects: Demonstrator or pilot projects have a critical role to play in showing people the art of the possible and making net zero solutions tangible.
 This can help build confidence and inspire action.
+Where appropriate, we will ensure that pilot projects are rapidly replicated and scaled-up.